8 adrenaline rushes found only in Australia

 Climb the Sydney Harbour Bridge

 It's a long way down from the top of the Sydney Harbour Bridge, but the view of the sparkling harbour and glittering city is unbeatable.
-It's no wonder that climbing the arch of Sydney's iconic bridge is known as a must-do.
+It's no wonder that climbing the arch of Sydney's iconic bridge is a must-do.
 Before you go, BridgeClimb will get you kitted out with a climbing suit and a harness that is linked to a secure, static line.
 It's an easy walk, but has lots of steps.

 Do the world's highest dam abseil